RYaaqib/reflexcalc/SETUP.md

 # Set up MacOS example

-In case you need to get pyMultiNest to work on a Mac computer...
+In case you need to get pyMultiNest to work on a Mac computer.

 ## get Multinest